lGruenzweilHTL/Audit-Escape/AuditEscape/Assets/ideas.md

 - Spy (makes no money, secret, increases passive suspicion, only when on watchlist)

 ### Locations
-You can buy locations to wash your money.
+You can buy locations to launder your money.
 You can own multiple locations, but you have to check up on all of them.
 Locations have different passive suspicion rates.